 - Keys (always keep keys in your pockets!)

 - DeWalt multi-tool

-- Advent tape measure
+- Metric-only tape measure

 PRO TIP: ALWAYS keep keys in your pockets or somewhere on your person.
 If you don’t get in this habit I guarantee at some point you’ll lock yourself out of someone’s house!

 There you go – hope you found that useful!
 As I say this is just what I view as the bare essentials for the sort of work I do.
 I’ll do a bit of a more detailed breakdown of what screws I use, stuff in my tool box and other stuff at a later date so don’t forget to subscribe on YouTube.
 Let me know what you think via Twitter or share a pic of the stuff you take on jobs via Instagram – cya next time!

 Latest posts by Andy Mac (see all)